davidstutz/wordpress-iamdavidstutz/README.md

 This is the theme used for my personal webpage [davidstutz.de](http://davidstutz.de/). **If you use parts of this theme, please change both the header and the footer!** - That is remove the following names and companies: David Stutz, RS Computer.

-**Note:** The theme is based on my Wordpress Pluign called ["User Biography"](https://github.com/davidstutz/wordpress-user-biography).
+**Note:** The theme is based on the Wordpress plugins ["User Biography"](https://github.com/davidstutz/wordpress-user-biography) and [Wordpress GitHub](https://github.com/davidstutz/wordpress-github).

 ![Wordpress Theme IAMDAVIDSTUTZ.](screenshot.png?raw=true "Wordpress Theme IAMDAVIDSTUTZ.")

 ## License